Leander-Botha/PRG-282-Project-1/README.md

 # PRG282-Project-1

 A multilayered C# application that allows for the management of student data.
 It uses SQL Server and has Create, Read, Update and delete Functionality.
-The languages/ scripting languages used in this project are HTML, JavaScript and CSS bootstrap.

 Workload Distribution: